aarong/feedme-server-core/README.md

 - `options.terminationMs` - Optional non-negative integer.
 Defaults to 30000.

-  Specifies the duration of feed termination windows.
+  Specifies feed termination window duration.
 If greater than zero, then termination windows last `terminationMs`.
-If set to zero, then termination windows last for the duration of a client's connection.
+If set to zero, then feed termination windows last for the duration of a client's connection.

   A termination window begins after a `FeedTermination` message has been transmitted to a client.
 During the termination window, the server will accept